10 Facts About The Ringed Tree Boa

 7 A medium-sized boa

 Corallus annulatus is a medium length boa, at an average of 90-120cm.
-In some places, their maximum length is listed as 165cm.
+In some places, its maximum length is listed as 165cm.
 However, the largest ringed tree boa ever was discovered in Guatemala, and measured 172.5cm.
 A female of 154.4cm was once found in Costa Rica.

 Meanwhile, the largest Amazon tree boa of all time measured 187.6cm.
 That said, ringed tree boas are so elusive that longer monsters may be lurking out there, in obscure rainforests near some poorly manned research station being hammered by constant rainfall.

-Compared to a boa constrictor, ringed tree boas have a far thinner body, reducing weight on branches, preventing them from snapping.
+Compared to the boa constrictor, ringed tree boas are much thinner-bodied, reducing weight on branches, preventing them from snapping.
 They possess the usual pits between their nostrils and eyes, which are heat-sensing IR pits which grant them rudimentary night vision.
 These allow them to detect minute changes in temperature from their prey to the surrounding environment.
-Ringed tree boas are also recognisable by a head which is far wider than the neck, and they have an especially long tail, again fuelling their tree climbing dreams.

 8 Has a taste for bats